-Figure 2: Steps in Manufacturing Gold Ornament in Tantibazar

-According to the FGD, almost 70% of the goldsmiths in this cluster work in soldering unit followed by goldsmiths of polishing unit at about 12%, cutting unit at about 6%, refining unit at about 4%, both enameling unit and setting at about 3% and designing unit at about 2% (fig. 3).
+Figure 2: Steps in Manufacturing Gold Ornament in Tantibazar According to the FGD, almost 70% of the goldsmiths in Tantibazar work at soldering unit followed by goldsmiths of polishing unit at about 12%, cutting unit at about 6%, refining unit at about 4%, both enameling unit and setting at about 3% and designing unit at about 2% (fig. 3).